-If you feel sick or have a known exposure, get tested right away, even if you're vaccinated.
+If you feel sick or have COVID symptoms, get tested right away, even if you're vaccinated.
 If you test positive, most treatments for COVID must start within 5 days of feeling sick.

 Select an entry below to view definition

 Antigen self-tests, sometimes called a “rapid test” or “home test,” detect virus proteins in the body.
 Antigen self-tests use saliva and nasal swab samples.
 Results take 15-30 minutes.